hydro-informatics/hydro-informatics.github.io/exercises/ex-sp.md

 Seasonal storage reservoirs retain water during wet months (e.g., monsoon, or rainy winters in Mediterranean climates) to ensure sufficient drinking water and agricultural supply during dry months.
 For this purpose, enormous storage volumes are necessary, which often exceed 1,000,000 m$^3$.

 The necessary storage volume is determined from historical inflow measurements and target discharge volumes (e.g., agriculture, drinking water, hydropower, or ecological residual water quantities).
-The sequent peak algorithm (e.g., [Potter 1977](https://onlinelibrary.wiley.com/doi/pdf/10.1111/j.1752-1688.1977.tb05564.x) based on [Rippl 1883](https://doi.org/10.1680/imotp.1883.21797) is a decades-old procedure for determining the necessary seasonal storage volume based on a storage volume curve (***SD curve***).
+The sequent peak algorithm {cite:p}`potter1977` based on {cite:t}`rippl1883` is a decades-old procedure for determining the necessary seasonal storage volume based on a storage volume curve (***SD curve***).
 The below figure shows an exemplary $SD$ curve with volume peaks (local maxima) approximately every 6 months and local volume minima between the peaks.
 The volume between the last local maximum and the lowest following local minimum determines the required storage volume (see the bright-blue line in the figure).

 ```{figure} https://github.com/Ecohydraulics/media/raw/master/png/sequent_peak.png
 :alt: sequent peak algorithm